Access to Your Health Information

 Q. Who else can see my MyChart information?

 A: Your NOAH provider and the office caregivers can see the information in your electronic health record so that they can care for you.
-Other people will not be able to see your MyChart information unless you give them permission.
+Other people will not be able to see your MyChart information unless you give them permission through Proxy Access.

 Q. Can my spouse and I share one MyChart account?

-A: No. Due to the sensitive nature of medical information, each adult must sign and submit a Release of Information request and establish his/her own MyChart account.
+A: No. Due to the sensitive nature of medical information, each adult must establish their own MyChart Account.
+However, you may choose to assign Proxy Access through MyChart.

 Q. What if I have questions?